ruby0x1/openfl-simple-particles/README.md

 ##Emitter template values

-//Values that you can pass into the { } to the add_emitter function:
+-Values that you can pass into the { } to the add_emitter function:

     particle_image = BitmapData